LSeu-Open/Enhanced-BioResearch/README.md

 ## About this Repository

-A curated repository featuring articles, software, tools, pipelines, plugins, and more  for biology research needs.
+A curated list of repositories featuring articles, software, tools, pipelines, plugins, and more for biology research needs.

 All the resources on this page are included on the assumption that you know how to code in Python and/or other languages, or that you're willing to learn.